The Complete Guide To Processing Card-Not-Present Transactions

 Protecting Your Business From Card-Not-Present Fraud

-Taking a proactive approach to preventing credit card fraud is a smart move.
+Taking a proactive approach to detecting credit card fraud is a smart move.
 In this post, we focus on understanding the risks and costs of card-not-present transactions, but card-present sales are certainly not exempt from fraud.
 If your business processes both types, check out our post on preventing credit card fraud for a great breakdown of information on how to protect your business from card-present security issues.

 Your first defense against CNP fraud — or any fraud — will always be PCI compliance.
 PCI DSS is an acronym for Payment Card Industry Data Security Standard, which dictates the industry-standard procedures and security measures a business needs to make to protect customer data.